jmaggio14/imagepypelines/README_landingpage.rst

 .. image:: https://img.shields.io/pypi/status/imagepypelines.svg
   :target: https://badge.fury.io/py/imagepypelines

-Imagepypelines is a package built by imaging scientists for imaging scientists.
+ImagePypelines is a package built by imaging scientists for imaging scientists.
-It contains a simplistic front-end interface to construct complex image processing pipelines, whilst automatically performing error checking, task management and ultimately decreasing development time for many imaging projects.
+It contains a simplistic front-end interface to construct complex image processing pipelines, while automatically performing error checking, task management and ultimately decreasing development time for many imaging and data analysis projects.

-Imagepypelines is developed by alumni from RIT_'s `Imaging Science Program`_ who currently work in imaging related research or industries.
+ImagePypelines is developed by alumni of RIT_'s `Chester F. Carlson Center for Imaging Science`_ who currently work in imaging related research or industries.

 :raw-html:`<h5><i>This project is currently in alpha</i></h5>`